Most Endangered Places 2023 Published list

 • Owned by the Fort Worth Independent School District

-Architect Preston M. Geren, Sr. designed the Fort Worth Public Schools Gymnasium for basketball, volleyball, and wrestling and Rambo Construction built this sports facility.
-Its simple design is from the Modern Movement, an architectural style that took off after WWI.
-It is constructed of concrete block and faced with yellow brick with contrasting red brick.
+The facility is constructed of concrete block and faced with yellow brick with contrasting red brick.
 The roof has a slight barrel pitch which is mostly concealed by a parapet.
-The building has metal windows on the first floor, a few feet below the parapet.
-Extending from the center and only one story in height is a three-sided ticket booth.
-On each side of the ticket booth is an entrance filled with paired doors.
+Metal windows are on the first floor below the parapet.
+Extending from the center (only one story in height) is a three-sided ticket booth.
+On each side of the booth is an entrance with paired doors.
 Above the doors is a large transom and a flat concrete canopy edged with metal that extends beyond the ticket booth to provide cover for the two entrances.
-The east and west sides of the projecting block each have two sets of paired doors with transoms similar to those by the ticket booth.
-Above these doors is a flat concrete canopy with metal edge.
+The east and west sides of the projecting block each have two sets of paired doors with transoms.
+Above these doors is a flat concrete canopy with a metal edge.
 Between these doors and the wall of the building’s main block are one-story appendages.
 The north and side walls of these appendages have a ribbon of metal windows.
-The east and west elevations of the central block are identical with five sets of ribbon windows.
+The east and west elevations of the central block are identical with 5 sets of ribbon windows.

-Originally known as the FW Public Schools Gymnasium, the building was renamed for Jack A. Billingsley in the early 1980’s.
+Originally known as the FW Public Schools Gymnasium, the building was renamed Jack A. Billingsley in the early 1980’s.
 Mr. Billingsley (1920-2006) had a 39-year career at the FWISD serving as a coach, principal, athletic director, and assistant superintendent.

 JACK A. BILLINGSLEY FIELD HOUSE (FW PUBLIC SCHOOLS GYMNASIUM) 1953